 Within this article, we discuss all aspects of the 3rd party conformity assessment of your environmental management system (EMS) when conducted by an accredited 3rd Party Registrar.
 Here we provide proper preparation instructions for this event.
 This article helps you prevent the certification preparation phase from becoming complex and cumbersome.

 This creates the necessary transparency in the company.
-The EMS conformity assessment gives your customers or any other interested party the confidence that your organization works in a systematized and organized structure in accordance with ISO 14001:2015 requirements.
+The EMS conformity assessment gives your customers or any other interested party the confidence that your business works in a systematized and organized structure in accordance with ISO 14001:2015 requirements.
 This improves the image of your company from the customer's point of view.
 With the certification, you demonstrate, prove and strive to be an environmentally conscious organization.

 In addition, the functioning EMS provides increased legal certainty for your company or organization.
 This helps avoid losses due to potential environmental liability risks.

-Speaking in general terms, certifying to any ISO management system, you essentially follow the same certification steps - from the pre ISO 14001 audit, through the certification audit, to the monitoring and control and then the re-certification audit.
+Speaking in general terms, certifying to any ISO management system, you essentially follow the same steps - from the pre ISO 14001 audit, through the certification audit, to the monitoring and control and then the re-certification audit.

 Let’s have a closer look at that.